jasmitha2001/snake-game/README.md

 This is the explanation of our game..........

-In our game snake have to pick the fruit and then it increase the length of snake.
+In our game snake have to pick the fruit and thaen snake increases its size and length,and this is our game

 # how to play a game.............??